prestonswh/QIA-Hackathon2023/README.md

-# Project Title
+# QIA-Hackathon2023

-Simple overview of use/purpose.
+Qualcomm-KAIST Innovation Award 2023

 ## Description

-An in-depth paragraph about your project and overview of use.
+This repository consists of Phase1 and Phase2.

 ## Getting Started